 The Company sources engines, components and replacement parts used in the assembly of its power systems and aftermarket sales from various third-party suppliers.
 Much of the technology incorporated into the components that the Company sources from a limited number of suppliers is technologically sophisticated, and the Company does not believe that its competitors have access to some of this sophisticated technology.
 The Company's business could be harmed by adverse changes in its relationships with these suppliers if its competitors gain access to such technology.
 The viability of certain key third-party suppliers, or the exiting by certain suppliers of certain business lines, could require the Company to find other suppliers for materials or components.
-Continuing into 2022, the Company experienced delays in its supply chain due to temporary shortages of raw materials and container delays of overseas materials as bottlenecks occurred at ports in Asia and North America.
-This, in turn, has caused delivery delays to some of the Company's customers.
-If future work stoppages were to be prolonged or expanded in scope, there could be additional supply shortages, which could continue to impact the Company's ability to deliver its products to customers on schedule.
 Some components cannot be quickly or inexpensively re-sourced to another supplier due to long lead times and contractual commitments that might be required by another supplier in order to provide the components or materials.
 Any extended delay in receiving engines or other critical components, or the inability of third-party suppliers to meet the Company's quality, quantity or cost requirements, could impair or prohibit the Company's ability to deliver products to its OEM customers.